 Bruce Highway Upgrade—Deception Bay Road Interchange

-We are delivering the Deception Bay Road interchange project as part of the Bruce Highway Upgrade to improve safety, ease congestion and cater for future traffic growth.
+The Deception Bay Road interchange project is being delivered as part of the Bruce Highway Upgrade to improve safety, ease congestion and cater for future traffic growth.

 - Improves safety